lsst-sqre/safir/docs/user-guide/set-up-from-template.rst

 To learn learn more about developing Safir-based applications like yours, refer to the :doc:`guides in this documentation <index>` and the `FastAPI documentation <https://fastapi.tiangolo.com/>`__.

-To learn how to deploy your application to Phalanx, see the `Phalanx documentation <https://phalanx.lsst.io>`__.
+To learn how to deploy your application to Phalanx, see the `Phalanx developer documentation <https://phalanx.lsst.io/developers/index.html>`__.